 When one is dealing with a chronic health condition, particularly one that is complex and may defy both conventional and natural medicine in many ways, it is easy to fall into the trap of despair from time to time.
 Although this is a natural and normal response to duress, it is not a place we want to allow ourselves to remain for very long.
 Cultivating hope is a vital element of the healing journey and living life in general.

 As long as you have hope, you can get through anything.
-It reduces the stress and negative impact of the current situation, changes our perception and outlook on life, motivates, inspires, comforts, supports, improves coping abilities, reduces feelings of powerlessness, and helps us to live our life more fully and carry on regardless of the situation.
-In most cases, the healing journey is long-term, it is always filled with peaks and valleys; without hope one will stop trying and the journey will come to a screeching halt.
+It reduces the stress and negative impact of the current situation, changes our perception and outlook on life, motivates, inspires, comforts, supports, improves coping abilities, reduces feelings of powerlessness, and helps us to live our lives more fully and carry on regardless of the situation.
+In most cases, the healing journey is long-term, it is always filled with peaks and valleys; without hope, one will stop trying and the journey will come to a screeching halt.

 Having hope is not about looking at the world through rose-colored glasses or having a pie in the sky approach.
 It is simply the belief that the current situation can change or get better.
 The key word here is “can.”
 Because it doesn’t necessarily mean that it “will.”
 Having hope does not require a guarantee that we will get the desired result.
 There is a “possibility.”
 And, as long as there is a possibility that things can change or get better, then all is not lost and we can go on.
 We can live on hope alone.

 If you find yourself in a position where you have lost touch with the power of hope, here are a few things to keep in mind that can help you get back on track.